Academic Regulations and Procedures

 Exchange Programs.
 Approved exchange programs for Benedictine College students include ISEP (International Student Exchange Program), and a number of bilateral agreements.
 The complete list of approved exchange programs is maintained by the Study Abroad Office.
 After a year of coursework at Benedictine College, students can apply for a semester or a year exchange.
 The GPA requirement is 2.75 for most institutions.
 Some locations may require foreign language skills.
 Admission requirements include the payment of the study abroad fee, participation in the orientation meetings, arrangement for adequate travel medical insurance coverage, and the ability of the hosting institution to reasonably meet special needs.
 The application deadlines depend on the partnering institutions; specific information about the application process is available at the Study Abroad Office.

 Short-term faculty-led trips.
-Faculty-led programs may be developed by faculty members and offered during Christmas, Spring, or Summer breaks.
+Faculty-led programs may be developed by faculty members and offered during Christmas, spring, or summer breaks.
 Short-term faculty-led trips usually consist of a mix of lectures, exercises, excursions, and group time.
-All credit-bearing programs must be approved by the Dean of the College before advertising the program.
+All credit-bearing programs must be approved by the Provost before advertising the program.
 Prerequisite courses may be required depending on the faculty member and/or the course designation.
 Admission requirements include participation in orientation meetings, arrangement for adequate travel medical insurance coverage, and the ability of Benedictine College to reasonably meet special needs.